direktiv/direktiv-apps/azinvoke/README.md

++++
+{
+  "image": "vorteil/azinvoke",
+  "desc": "Executes a cloud function on azure using the function name, function app and function key as authentication to do so."
+}
++++

 # AzureInvoke

 Executes a cloud function on azure using the function name, function app and function key as authentication to do so.